Unleash/unleash/website/docs/reference/dependent-features.md

 ### Adding

-Use the UI or API to add dependencies, applicable when copying a child feature with an existing parent.
+Introduce dependencies either through the UI or API, also applicable when copying a child feature with an existing parent dependency.

 ![A button for adding parent dependency.](/img/add-parent-dependency.png 'Adding a new parent feature dependency')